top of page

 • Volunteer for SNO, as all winter operations work is done by volunteers.
 Learn More

-• Take a moment while skiing or snowshoeing to clear windblown debris from trails such as leaves, sticks and pine cones, as they are safety hazards and act as heat-sinks melting the snow around them quickly.
+• Take a moment while skiing, walking, fat biking, or snowshoeing to clear windblown debris from trails such as leaves, sticks and pine cones, as they are safety hazards and act as heat-sinks melting the snow around them quickly.

 • Donate money to help pay for operational expenses.
 Running a ski area costs money!